Pioneer Recipes

 Potato Cakes

-This is a recipe my family made all the time.
+One of the recipes my family made all the time.
 It’s truly a cheap and filling meal.
 I grew up drizzling honey on mine.
 How did you eat yours?
-Life is so good, isn’t it?
+Life is so good with good friends and delicious food, isn’t it?

 Pioneer Recipes